AlessandroStaffolani/image-renamers/README.md

 # image-renamers
-Small java application that allow to copy e and rename the same image with different names getted by an excel sheet
+Small java application that allows to copy and rename the same image using different names taken from an excel sheet